-Fascinating stories from Anne Royall, an author of travel books, are available at the push of a button over the giant Pennsylvania map in the permanent exhibit on the second floor.
+Fascinating stories from the late Anne Newport Royall (1769-1854), an author of travel books, are available at the push of a button over the giant Pennsylvania map in the permanent exhibit on the second floor.
 She traveled the National Road from Baltimore to Pittsburgh in 1828.
 And, as we said in an earlier article, British author Charles Dickens wrote of his experience traveling the Mainline Canal and Portage Railroad in 1842.
 His journal entries are also available at the map.
 I didn’t know that passenger boats were transferred from the Allegheny River to a giant aqueduct that carried them away from the river and into Allegheny City, now the North Side, where they could disembark.
 That giant structure must have been some sight.
-It was torn down in the 1850s when railroads replaced the canal system in Pennsylvania [See earlier article on Portage, PA].
+It was torn down in the 1850s when railroads replaced the canal system in Pennsylvania [See earlier article on Portage, PA, linked below].

 The most remarkable story of the day to me, however, was retrieved from the closed stacks of the sixth floor.
 As early as 1950, Helen Thomas Pearce of Clearfield wrote about her lineage in a genealogy entitled The Pearce, Klar, Schmehl, Swan, & Smithy Families.
 A 1968 refinement is simply called The Absolom Pearce Family: Clearfield County, PA, and can be found in the Western Pennsylvania Genealogical Society collection at the Carnegie Library.
 In that time before computers and electronic databases, Helen depended upon first-hand interviews and family records.
 She didn’t know who Absolom’s father was, but she believed that he came from Northern Ireland in 1770.
-Like our Great-great grandfather Richard and Great-great Uncle Charles, he came from Philadelphia to Pittsburgh.
+Like our Great-great grandfather Richard and 3Xgreat Uncle Charles, whose father Ambrose had probably stopped in Western Pennsylvania before settling in Ohio, Absolom’s family came from Philadelphia to Pittsburgh.
 Of course, we wonder if our families are related despite the different origination points.
 Did this early Pearce contact other family members from other parts of the UK?
 All that is certain is that sometime between 1790 and 1795 this Pearce and his wife both died in a small pox epidemic in Pittsburgh, leaving seven children, including a teenage son, Absolom Abraham (1777-1860).
 Several things are remarkable to me: how his lifespan was so close to that of our Richard’s (1782/5-1861), and how seven children could have survived a disease so dreadful that it claimed both parents, one that we still fear today as an agent of terror.